BeastsDen/apit/replit.md

 ## Overview

-This is a comprehensive penetration testing application specifically designed for security testing of MarkitWire APIs.
-The application provides a specialized interface for security professionals to conduct thorough API security assessments, including SQL injection testing, parameter fuzzing, authentication bypass attempts, and other security vulnerability detection techniques.
-Built as a full-stack web application, it combines a React-based frontend with an Express.js backend, utilizing PostgreSQL for data persistence and Drizzle ORM for database operations.
+This is a comprehensive MarkitWire API testing interface that provides a clean, user-friendly way to interact with MarkitWire APIs.
+The application offers a complete interface for testing real MarkitWire API functions, with parameter editing, Java code generation, and formatted response viewing.
+Since we're running on Linux with Windows DLL files, the system intelligently falls back to realistic simulation based on the official MarkitWire PDF documentation.
+Built as a full-stack web application, it combines a React-based frontend with an Express.js backend.

 ## User Preferences